 The coastal bluffs in San Clemente constitute a scenic coastal area.
 The new retaining wall will significantly adversely impact the scenic coastal views from the public beach below.
 As a new manmade structure, the retaining wall would not be compatible with the character of the surrounding area since it should be preserved in its natural form and the proposed development has not restored the bluff to its pre-existing condition.
 The retaining wall was constructed under an emergency permit to protect the existing single family residences.
+As such the visual impacts of the retaining wall were not fully resolved at the time it was constructed under the emergency permit.

-Under this permit application, the applicants have proposed the use of two treatments to reduce the visual impact.
+To minimize the adverse visual impacts of the retaining wall three potential treatment methods exist: colorization, vegetative screening, and texturing the wall.
+Under this permit application, the applicants have proposed the use of two of the three potential treatments methods to reduce the visual impact.
 The two treatments proposed are the use of color and vegetation.
 According to the applicants, the retaining wall was colorized at the time of construction to match the ground color.
 Since the retaining wall has been completed, Commission staff visited the project site to examine the visual impact of the wall.
 The wall is highly visible from the public beach below which means that the attempted colorization was less than adequate.

 In terms of the use of vegetation to screen the wall, the height of the wall (20 feet) limits the ability to screen the wall through vegetative means.
 The applicants have submitted a list of plants (Exhibit 18) which can potentially screen the wall.
 These plants include Myrica californica, Prunus ilicifolia, and Rhus integrefolia.
-Though these plants may eventually screen the wall, it may take approximately ten years for the plants to grow to height which will screen the wall.
+Though these plants may eventually screen the wall, it may take approximately ten years for the plants to grow to a height which will screen the wall.

 The City of San Clemente (City) submitted a letter (September 21, 1999, Exhibit 11) requesting that vegetation be used to help screen the wall.
 In its letter the City requested that the wall have planting pockets and that plantings at the top of wall be designed to cascade down the face of the retaining wall.
-In response to this request by the City the applicants have proposed the use of a vine, Calystegria macrostegia (Anacapa Pink/Island Morning Glory) which can be planted at the top of the retaining wall so that it cascades down the face of the retaining wall.
+In response to this request by the City, the applicants' have proposed the use of a vine, Calystegria macrostegia (Anacapa Pink/Island Morning Glory) which can be planted at the top of the retaining wall so that it cascades down the face of the retaining wall.
 According to the applicants landscape architect, Lynne Deane Barbaro (Letter of November 16, 1999, Exhibit 18) the vine "... is a very fast grower.
 In 5 years, it will be approximately 20' tall twining on the trellis provided."
-The Commission finds the applicants alternative as one of the acceptable means of mitigating the adverse visual impact of the retaining wall.
-Furthermore, the use of a vine, rather than the use of planting pockets addresses the concern expressed by the applicant's structural engineer (Exhibits 16 and 17) that the planting pockets could adversely affect the structural integrity of the retaining wall.
+The Commission finds the applicants' alternative as one of the acceptable means of mitigating the adverse visual impact of the retaining wall.
+Furthermore, the use of a vine, rather than the use of planting pockets addresses the concern expressed by the applicants' structural engineer (Exhibits 16 and 17) that the planting pockets could adversely affect the structural integrity of the retaining wall.